karlvr/consistent.js/README.md

 </table>
 ```

-Using the `data-ct-rep-container-id` attribute you can identify nodes elsewhere in the DOM that should be cloned and used in the repeating block.
+Using the `data-ct-repeat-container-id` attribute you can identify nodes elsewhere in the DOM that should be cloned and used in the repeating block.
 Note that tables automatically get a `<tbody>` element created, even if it isn’t in the markup, therefore you should attach the id to an explicit `<tbody>` otherwise if the id is on the `<table>`, the repeating block will include the automatically created `<tbody>`.

 ### Properties